-Velvet Pioppini mushrooms are available year-round.
+Wild Velvet Pioppini mushrooms are available in the summer through fall, while the cultivated versions are available year-round.

 Recipes that include Velvet Pioppini Mushrooms.
 One is easiest, three is harder.

-Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
+Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

 Rainbow GroceryNear San Francisco, California, United States